Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Conceptualization of transfer learning factors

 \subsection{Source-target factors}

-Considering both source and target datasets, various other considerations come into play, often related to the ``similarity'' between source and target, which is again an ill-defined concept, as \cite{cheplygina2019cats} shows in a scoping review of transfer learning in medical imaging.
+Considering both \emph{source} and \emph{target datasets}, various other considerations come into play, often related to the ``similarity'' between source and target, which is again an ill-defined concept, as \cite{cheplygina2019cats} shows in a scoping review.

-Research might consider datasets similar based on \textbf{semantic similarity}, if both datasets are from the medical domain, even if the body parts or image modality are different \cite{chen2019med3d}.
-The motivation is that the source model will learn features that are more relevant to the target task (although the definition of ``relevant'' may not be given).
-On the other hand, a more related target can often come at the expense of the source sample size, as medical image datasets are typically magnitudes smaller.
-As such, early (to many, surprising) results showing success of transfer from ImageNet-1K to medical imaging often attributed this to models leveraging the sample size to learn more general features which were beneficial for (any) image classification problem.
-In 2022, RadImageNet \cite{mei2022radimagenet} was introduced to serve as a general-purpose dataset with 1M radiological images, and the authors showed it outperformed ImageNet-1K as a source.
+Research considers \textbf{semantic similarity} when both datasets originate from the medical domain \cite{chen2019med3d}, assuming the source model learns features more relevant to the target task.
+However, selecting a closely related source often involves a trade-off with sample size, as medical datasets are typically much smaller than natural image collections.
+While early successes in transferring from ImageNet-1K were attributed to its massive scale providing general features beneficial for any classification task, RadImageNet \cite{mei2022radimagenet} was later introduced to bridge this gap.
+Comprising 1M radiological images, RadImageNet serves as a domain-specific, large-scale alternative that has been shown to outperform ImageNet-1K.

-Other research has considered the \textbf{visual similarity} of the images, for example in terms of visual perception of textures and structures, even if the content might be different semantically.
-For example, \cite{shi2018learning} use ImageNet-1K, Describable Textures Dataset \cite{cimpoi2014describing} and INBreast (mammography)\cite{moreira2012inbreast} and find pretraining with these sources leads to similar results, although DTD and InBreast are orders of magnitude smaller than ImageNet-1K.
-Just as semantically different images can be visually more similar, visually similar images can be semantically different, see the famous chihuahua vs muffin meme.
+Research also considers \textbf{visual similarity} in terms of perceived textures and structures, regardless of semantic content.
+For instance, Shi~\etal~\cite{shi2018learning} found that pretraining on ImageNet-1K, the Describable Textures Dataset (DTD) \cite{cimpoi2014describing}, and INBreast \cite{moreira2012inbreast} yielded comparable results, despite DTD and INBreast being significantly smaller than ImageNet-1K.
+This highlights that visually similar images can be semantically distinct, as exemplified by the chihuahua versus muffin meme, just as semantically different images may share visual characteristics.
+We visualize these differences between the categories in our context in Fig~\ref{fig:abstract}, where \textit{Source A} and \textit{Target} are semantically similar but visually dissimilar, whereas \textit{Source B} and \textit{Target} are semantically dissimilar but visually similar.